JithinKS97/insights/origin_of_intelligence.md

 These developments eventually will lead to a more complex attribute called consciousness.

 A conscious being is capable of creating a model of the world and being aware of its own presence within that model.
-You and I are conscious beings as we are aware of our own existence and could strive to find reason behind our own existence!
+You and I are so conscious that we are striving to find reasons behind our own existence.

 Thinking is the act of simulating how a model, which includes ourselves, will evolve if we choose different courses of action.